-Magic sauce, packed with vegetables
+Magic sauce – multi-use sauce, packed with vegetables

 Quick reference dietary information